Risk Controlled Image Retrieval: Method

-Multiple feed forward propagations in MCD can cause overhead, and using multiple model instances can result in increased memory usage.
+Multiple feed-forward propagations in MCD can cause overhead, and using multiple model instances can result in increased memory usage.
 In comparison, a single deterministic model is an attractive approach for estimating uncertainty. \cite{warburg2021bayesian} constructs a Gaussian distribution for each feature, i.e., $f_e(X) \sim \mathcal{N}(\mu, \sigma^2)$.
-A bayesian triplet loss is introduced to enforce triplet contrastive learning among these probabilistic features.
+A Bayesian triplet loss is introduced to enforce contrastive learning among these probabilistic features.
 The network is built upon a common image retrieval model by adding a variance head $f_u$ parallel to the mean head $f_e$.
-Once trained, the model can output $\mu$ and $\sigma^2$ using only one feed forward propagation:
+Once trained, the model can output $\mu$ and $\sigma^2$ with one forward propagation:

-In summary, uncertainties of features can be obtained through a BNN-based method, an ensemble, or a single deterministic model.
-Nevertheless, all of these methods only provide a \textit{heuristic} notion of uncertainty \cite{angelopoulos2022image}, which is not a guarantee.
-That said, even with the estimated uncertainty, the retrieval set \textit{cannot} be interpreted as a likelihood of encompassing the ground truth samples of a given query sample.
+In summary, uncertainties of features are obtained by a BNN-based method, an ensemble or a single deterministic model.
+Nevertheless, the existing uncertainty-aware image retrieval methods are problematic in two senses: \begin{enumerate} \item They only provide a \textit{heuristic} measure of uncertainty \cite{angelopoulos2022image} rather than a guarantee.
+That said, even with the estimated uncertainty, the retrieval set \textit{cannot} be interpreted with a likelihood of encompassing the true nearest neighbors of a given query sample. \item The retrieval set's uncertainty is represented by the query sample's uncertainty \cite{warburg2021bayesian}, which does not consider the retrieval set size.
+As a result, the same uncertainty value is assigned to a retrieval set with one sample as to a retrieval set with ten samples.
+However, a larger retrieval set has a higher likelihood of capturing the true nearest neighbors compared to a smaller one. \end{enumerate}

+We propose \sysname\ to overcome these limitations: \sysname\ takes as input the user-specified risk level $\alpha$ and error rate $\delta$, and outputs a risk-controlled retrieval set guaranteed to contain at least one true nearest neighbor of the query sample with a probability $1-\alpha$ and an error rate $\delta$.
+We describe \sysname\ in what follows.